 “Now the Jews’ Feast of Tabernacles was at hand… then He also went up to the feast, not openly, but as it were in secret” (John 7: 2,10).

-Lastly, since His life was in danger, the Easter feast or the Last Supper was secretly celebrated by Jesus and His disciples in the Upper Room which is one of the most visited holy places in Jerusalem.
+Toward the end of Jesus’ earthly ministry, the Easter feast known as the Last Supper was secretly celebrated by Jesus and His disciples in the Upper Room because His life was in danger.
+Now it is one of the most visited holy places in Jerusalem,

 “Then came the Day of Unleavened Bread when the Passover must be killed.
 And He sent Peter and John, saying, ‘Go and prepare the Passover for us, that we may eat’…’Then you shall say to the master of the house, ‘The Teacher says to you, Where is the guest room where I may eat the Passover with My disciples?’
 Then he will show you a large, furnished upper room; there make ready.
 So they went and found it just as He had said to them, and they prepared the Passover” (Luke 22:7-11).